neymarsabin/neymarsabin.github.io/_posts/2021-05-26-my-custom-org-templates.md

 These templates are already merged in [#pr-260](https://github.com/AndreaCrotti/yasnippet-snippets/pull/260)

 # Using Org Templates
 Using orgTemplates is very simple.Just clone this repository.Then copy all files inside orgTemplates to your emacs configuration folder excluding hidden files.

-``bash
+``
-  cd orgTemplates
+cd orgTemplatse
+``

+``
 rsync -av --exclude=".*" . ~/.emacs.d/snippets/org-mode/
 ``

 Then, tell emacs to reload all the snippets.For that do *M-x yas-reload-all*

 # Depends On